premAI-io/state-of-open-source-ai/eval-datasets.md

 You fall unconscious; You digest the watermelon seeds
 ```

-(mt-bench)=
-**[MT-Bench](https://huggingface.co/spaces/lmsys/mt-bench)**, a benchmark consisting of 80 high-quality multi-turn questions,
+(mt-benchmark)=
-has been created.
+**[MT-Bench](https://arxiv.org/pdf/2306.05685.pdf)** has been introduced by
+[Large Model Systems Organization (LMSYS Org)](https://lmsys.org/), and consists of 80 challenging multi-turn questions.
 This benchmark is specifically designed to evaluate a model's performance in multi-turn conversations
 and instruction-following tasks.
 It covers a wide range of common use cases and focuses on challenging questions to
 effectively differentiate between models.
 To guide the construction of MT-Bench, eight common categories of user prompts
 were identified: writing, roleplay, extraction, reasoning, math, coding, knowledge I (STEM), and knowledge II